RiskoZoSlovenska/sest/README.md

 # Installation

-The only dependency is a non-ancient Bash.
+The only dependencies are a non-ancient Bash and common commands that should be available on any sane system.

 Just clone/download the repo/file and then copy/move/link the file to your `bin` folder.